Slack V2 Integration Guide | PagerDuty

 Select a Slack channel

 1. The Slack integration is now complete.
-You should see a message in your designated Slack channel that the PagerDuty integration has been added.
+A message appears in your designated Slack channel stating that the PagerDuty integration has been added.
 If you set up the integration on a private channel, add @pagerduty to your channel.
+When an incident triggers, the trigger message in Slack shows Acknowledge and Resolve buttons, and under the More actions… menu, displays the options View Details, Add a Note, Escalate, or Run a Play.

 "More actions" in Slack